smarlowucf/smarlowucf.github.io-src/content/articles/tdd_iac.rst

 There are multiple states required for the Apache server.
-The app requires two packages (apache2, apache2-mod_wsgi-python3) and the apache2 service to be running and enabled.
+The app requires two packages (apache2, apache2-mod_wsgi-python3) and the apache2 service should be running and enabled.

 Also we have the vhost configuration file and the wsgi Python module which mod_wsgi will be using to run the Flask app.